 Micro-influencers: brand’s new best friend?

-In recent years, influencer marketing has positioned itself very well among the most important digital levers for companies and brands.
+In recent years, Micro-influencers marketing has positioned itself very well among the most important digital levers for companies and brands.
 Namely for the optimization of visibility and sales promotion to consumers, and this through opinion leaders.

 Today, brands are increasingly interested in and trusting micro-influencers.